 actor = getActor(agent) returns the actor representation object for the specified reinforcement learning agent.

-Assume that you have an existing trained reinforcement learning agent, agent.
+Assume that you have an existing trained reinforcement learning agent.
+For this example, load the trained agent from "Train DDPG Agent to Control Double Integrator System".